Recurrence, transience and anti-concentration of Rademacher random walks: Recurrent Rademacher walks where the step sizes grow arbitrarily quickly

 Clearly, if the walk $(x_n, y_n)$ hits the point $(0, -m)$, then the walk $X$ has hit zero and by our choice of $L$ this happens with probability at least $1/2$.
-To finish the proof that the walk is recurrent, we can apply the Kochen--Stone theorem to the random variable $Z_n = \sum_{k=1}^n \ind_{E_k}$. \end{proof}
+To finish the proof that the walk is recurrent, we can apply the conditional Borel--Cantelli lemma to see that almost surely infinitely many of the events $E_k$ occur. \end{proof}

-We now turn to the proof of \Cref{thm:fastincreasing}.
+We now turn to the proof of Theorem~\ref{thm:fastincreasing}.
 We will again consider the times when the first coordinate of a two-dimensional random walk is 0, but we will have to work with a more complicated two-dimensional random walk and we will need the following lemma.

 \begin{lemma} Define for each $n \ge 1$

 Consider the two-dimensional Rademacher random walk $(Y_n,Z_n)_{n\ge 0}$ with $n^{th}$ step $\pm(1, c_n)$, starting at $(Y_0,Z_0) = (0,0)$.
 Almost surely the set $\{Z_n: Y_n = 0\}$ is dense in $\mathbb{R}$. \end{lemma}